-She is quite an inspiration when you consider that just four years ago she suffered serious lifethreatening injuries in an accident with (multiple car а fractures, including a broken neck!).
+She is quite an inspiration when you consider that just four years ago she suffered serious lifethreatening injuries in an accident with a car (multiple fractures, including a broken neck!).

 She maintains that she was saved by the power of prayer and Christian friendship.
 Quite a testimony as a witness to God's healing power!.